 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, 1 acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
 Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs.
-Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: .
-Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: This waterbody has a drainage area of over 86 quare miles and receives an average of 43 inches of wate equivalent annually.
+This amount of drainage is sufficent to maintain perennial flow within a stream channel this large ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: .
+Provide rationale indicating that tributary flows seasonally: